Odd-parity longitudinal magnetoconductivity in time-reversal symmetry broken materials: Semiclassical theory of OMC

 Semiclassically, the current density is expressed as ${\bm j} = -e \sum_n \int [d {\bm k}]{\cal D}^{-1}_n {\dot{\bm r}}_n g_{n\bm k}$.
 Here, $[d{\bm k}]\equiv \frac{d^2 k}{(2\pi)^2}$, and $g_{n\bm k}$ is the non-equilibrium distribution function calculated from the Boltzmann transport equation.
 The linear response conductivity $\sigma_{ab}$ is evaluated as $j_a=\sigma_{ab}E_b$.
 In the non-equilibrium steady-state, using the relaxation time approximation, the $g_{n\bm k}$ is obtained to be \bea g_{n{\bm k}} &=& f_{n}^0 + \sum_{l=0}^{\infty} \left( \frac{e\tau}{\hbar} {\cal D}_n(\bm{\tilde v}_n \times \bm{B})\cdot\bm\nabla_{\bm{k}} \right)^l \nn \\ && \times \left[e \tau {\cal D}_n ( \bm{\tilde v}_n \cdot \bm{E} ) \frac{\partial f_n^0}{\partial \varepsilon_n} \right]. \eea Here, $f_n^0=1/[1+e^{\beta_T({\tilde \varepsilon}_n-\mu)}]$ is the equilibrium Fermi-Dirac distribution function with the inverse temperature $\beta_T =1/k_BT$. $\tau$ is the relaxation time, which we assume to be constant.
 Using Eq.~\eqref{distr_fn}, we obtain the $\sigma_{ab}$ to linear order in magnetic field strength as follows \begin{widetext}

 \end{widetext}

 Here, we used the shorthand $\int_{n\bm{k}} \equiv \sum_n \int [d\bm{k}]$, and omit explicit reference to the band index and momentum in the relevant quantities.
 The response $\sigma^{\rm O}_{ab}$ denotes the intrinsic Hall response induced by the BC and OMM~\cite{kamal_prb21}, while $\sigma^{\rm L}_{ab}$ represents the Lorentz Hall response.
 Both contributions are antisymmetric under the interchange of spatial indices and therefore correspond to a genuine Hall response.
 In contrast, the odd-parity magnetoconductivity $\sigma^{\rm OMC}_{ab}$ is symmetric under $a\leftrightarrow b$ and can contribute to both longitudinal and transverse currents.
-For a detailed discussion on the symmetric odd-$B$ transverse magnetoconductivity, we refer to Ref.~\cite{Orenstein_23linear}.
+For a detailed discussion on the symmetric odd-$B$ transverse magnetoconductivity, we refer to Ref.~\cite{Orenstein_23linear}. {The odd-parity conductivity $\sigma^{\rm OMC}_{ab}$ receives three distinct microscopic contributions.
+First, the orbital magnetic moment shifts the band energy, thereby modifying the group velocity and producing the `velocity correction' term.
+Second, the OMM-modified energy shift alters the equilibrium occupation on the Fermi surface, giving an additional contribution through the distribution function.
+Third, the Berry curvature alters the phase-space volume in the presence of a magnetic field, resulting in the geometric `phase-space' term.
+These three elements together constitute the full microscopic structure of the OMC response.}

 Apart from the odd-$B$ contribution, we also have field-independent Drude conductivity and the $B^2$-dependent magnetoconductivity $\sigma_{ab}(B^2)$.
 Their explicit expressions are given in Appendix~\ref{app_A}.
 Interestingly, the $\sigma_{ab}(B^2)$ acquires multiple contributions with distinct $\tau$-scalings: $\tau^0$, $\tau$, $\tau^2$, and $\tau^3$.
 The $\tau^0$ and $\tau^2$ dependent terms are antisymmetric under the exchange of spatial indices {\it i.e.,} $\sigma_{ab}(B^2)=-\sigma_{ba}(B^2)$.
 Consequently, they only contribute to the transverse response, whereas others can support both the longitudinal and transverse response.